William H. H. Ross

-William Henry Harrison Ross (June 2, 1814 – June 29, 1887) was an American farmer and politician from Seaford, in Sussex County, Delaware, United States.
+William Henry Harrison Ross (June 2, 1814 – June 29, 1887) was an American politician from Seaford, in Sussex County, Delaware, United States.
 He was a member of the Democratic Party who served as Governor of Delaware.

 Early life and family

 Ross was born in Laurel, Delaware, son of Caleb and Letitia Lofland Ross.
 He grew up in Laurel, attending the Laurel Academy, and later went to Claremount Academy in Pennsylvania.
 The Ross family had many business interests, and William added to them by beginning to grow peaches on their property.
 Like his father, he one day would become a director of the Farmers' Bank of Delaware.

 He married Emeline Hall in 1840, and they had ten children, Letitia Lofland, Caleb, George Hall, James Jefferson, William Madison, Edgar Calhoun, Sarah A., Mary G., Laura F., and John Wood.
 They lived at the Ross Mansion, just north of Seaford, and were members of the St. Luke's Episcopal Church, Seaford, Delaware.